London broker Oriel sees opportunities for research team

 His comments came as Nomura, the Japanese investment bank with about 4,000 staff in Europe, sought to streamline its European business by merging its two brokers in the region.

-Unveiling details of a $1 billion (628.6 million pounds) restructuring plan outlined last week, Nomura said on Thursday the combined European, Middle East and Africa region would account for 45 percent of the total cost savings target, with the Americas accounting for 21 percent.
+Unveiling details of a $1 billion restructuring plan outlined last week, Nomura said on Thursday the combined European, Middle East and Africa region would account for 45 percent of the total cost savings target, with the Americas accounting for 21 percent.

-Nomura and other banks such as Deutsche (DBKGn.DE) and UBS UBSN.VX have sought to cut costs in their European equities businesses by reducing headcount to counter the effects of slow trading this year.
+Nomura and other banks such as Deutsche and UBS have sought to cut costs in their European equities businesses by reducing headcount to counter the effects of slow trading this year.

 Knox joined Oriel three months ago as interim chief executive from JP Morgan, where he worked for eight years and was latterly head of equity research.